surniaulula/wpsso/readme.txt

 <p><strong>Optionally improves the structured data markup of other SEO plugins:</strong></p>

-WPSSO Core and its add-ons can also run in combination with other SEO plugins to **improve that SEO plugin's performance and structured data markup**.
+WPSSO Core and its add-ons can also run in combination with other SEO plugins to **improve the SEO plugin's performance and structured data markup**.

 * All in One SEO Pack
 * Rank Math SEO